 Outputs and tools

-The network will provide a long-term, quality controlled and centrally stored, dataset from which to assess the status of Scottish rivers and provide management advice.
+SRTMN provides a quality controlled and centrally stored dataset from which to assess the status of Scottish rivers and provide management advice.

 Interactive mapping tools